What is the UK live music census?

 A nationwide online survey for musicians, venues, promoters and audiences is open and collecting data until 31 May.
 We hope the survey – a UK and world first – will help measure live music’s cultural and economic value, discover what challenges the industry is facing, and inform policy to help it flourish.

-Click the relevant button to start taking the survey and to enter a prize draw to win an iPad (T&Cs apply).
+Click the relevant button to start taking the survey and to enter a prize draw to win one of the following (T&Cs apply):-

 Which survey should I take?